szymonwasowicz/adaptive_cubature_experiments/README.md

-This repository contains the numerical experiment software for the paper **"Adaptive integration of convex functions of multiple variables"** by **Andrzej Komisarski** and **Szymon Wąsowicz**.
+This repository contains the numerical experiment software for the paper **Adaptive integration of convex functions of multiple variables** by **Andrzej Komisarski** and **Szymon Wąsowicz**.
 This is the research code for computing multiple integrals over n-dimensional simplices using **Adaptive Cubature** algorithms based on barycentric subdivision.